ezsystems/ezplatform/GETTING_STARTED.md

 The most interesting routes for a start are :

-- **eZTest**: Loads a content via the public API and displays it.
+- **eZTest**: Loads a content via the Public API and displays it.
 This content is expected to be a very simple folder with *name* and *description* Field Definitions (formerly *content class attributes*).
 - **eZTestWithLegacy**: Includes a legacy template in a new one.